Ostoic/distant/README.md

 # System Snapshots

 Accessing data of a snapshot constructs a kernel::object, whose type is passed as a template parameter.
 This is done via snapshot_iterators, where dereferencing an iterator returns a newly-constructed kernel::object.
-It is in this sense that a system::snapshot is a lazily evaluated range.

 Using system::snapshot, it is possible to iterate through a list of kernel objects that are active at the time of query.
 Typically this would be done through a call to CreateToolhelp32Snapshot, with the correct flag corresponding to the type of object you want to query.
 Then a do {...} while (Process32Next(...)); loop would suffice for collecting the information desired.
 However, we can simply write a C++11 range-based for loop with the given snapshot object as our